Select a language:

 Additionally, in an effort to respect and protect all employees, volunteers, and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.

 Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
-To learn more about the staging areas and activity locations, please visit our Staging Areas Playlist page.
+Please review our Trail Tips and FAQ pages to ensure you arrive prepared for this hike.

-Learn more and register here.
+Learn more and register here

-Enjoy an afternoon family hike in Black Star Canyon, part of OC Parks’ Irvine Ranch Open Space.
-We will hike along a flat trail and cross a dry creek as we watch for red-tailed hawks and mule deer.
-The hike will average 3-4 miles round trip at an easy pace with a medium level of interpretation.
-This program is for participants who would enjoy a slower-paced and level hike.
+Enjoy an afternoon family hike in Agua Chinon, part of OC Parks’ Irvine Ranch Open Space.
+We hike a gradual climb of 500 ft elevation as we watch for red-tailed hawks and mule deer.
+This activity originates in the City of Irvine and travels into Limestone Canyon Nature Preserve.
+The hike will average 3 miles round trip at an easy pace with a medium level of interpretation.
+This program is for participants who would enjoy a slower-paced gradual climb hike.
+Hikers should be in good health able to do a beginning hike over a variety of terrains.
 Wear comfortable clothes and sturdy shoes and bring water for the hike.
+Be ready to enjoy the sounds and smells of early evening.

 Please note that you will be asked to adhere to the following measures in order to participate: